jacobparis/gitpod-io-website/gitpod/docs/command-line-interface.md

-  sync-await          Awaits an event triggered using gp sync-done sync-done           Notifies the corresponding gp sync-await calls that this event has happened tasks               Interact with workspace tasks url                 Prints the URL of this workspace version             Prints the version of the CLI
+  sync-await          Awaits an event triggered using gp sync-done sync-done           Notifies the corresponding gp sync-await calls that this event has happened tasks               Interact with workspace tasks timeout             A collection of commands for workspace timeout url                 Prints the URL of this workspace version             Prints the version of the CLI